You can see flat-footed players when you’re watching soccer. Players with flat feet stand and move differently than other players.

 Playing soccer with flat feet

-Like many things, having flat feet probably isn’t stop anyone from playing soccer; you just might need to make some accommodations – cleat choice, stretching, rest, etc.
+Like many things, having flat feet probably doesn’t stop anyone from playing soccer; you might need to make some accommodations – cleat choice, stretching, rest, etc.

-If you feel some pain, it may be time to invest in cleats appropriately fitted for your flat feet so that you can have more stability and cushioning while you play or take some extra time to complete some strength exercises for your feet and ankles.
+If you feel pain, it may be time to invest in cleats appropriately fitted for your flat feet to have more stability and cushioning while you play or take some extra time to complete strength exercises for your feet and ankles.

 Advantages of being flat-footed in soccer.